 A cheaper option is to take a series of ferries from one island to the next.
-Note that the national network of ferries are known for changing departure times and even cancelling trips without much notice, so this method of travel is best for those with a relaxed schedule.
+Note that the national network of ferries is known for changing departure times and even canceling trips without much notice, so this method of travel is best for those with a relaxed schedule.

-Ferries tend to travel only between islands that remain inhabited all year round, which means that to reach the uninhabited islands, you’ll have to hire a speedboat.
-Lonely Planet puts speedboat travel from Malé to distant islands at anywhere from $80 to $450--but this may be your best bet if you’re looking for a private-island experience.
+Ferries tend to travel only between islands that remain inhabited all year round.
+To reach the uninhabited islands, you’ll have to hire a speedboat.
+Lonely Planet puts speedboat travel from Malé to distant islands at anywhere from $80 to $450 — but this may be your best bet if you’re looking for a private island experience.

 If you’ve got the time, a cruise to the Maldives can be a life-changing experience.
 Only a few major cruise lines visit Malé, and most itineraries take a few weeks to get to the island; you’ll likely spend a week or more on the ocean.
 Princess Cruises’ Singapore to Cape Town trip, for instance, lasts for an entire month and visits 10 ports of call including Malé.